-By the news and content I want to consume.
-By the news and content I don’t want to consume but somehow seem to be consuming.
+There’s the news and content I want to consume.
+Then there’s the news and content I don’t want to consume but somehow seem to be consuming.

-By the desire to be a good friend.
-By wanting to be there for friends in need.
+The desire to be a good friend.
+Wanting to be there for friends in need.

 Here are some things I do when I start to feel overwhelmed:

-I stop making so many plans.
-I stop arranging things with friends or acquaintances.
-I start saying no thanks.
+I cut down on making so many plans.
+I think before arranging things with friends or acquaintances.
+It’s time to start saying no thanks.

 I read more.
-I go to bed an hour earlier than usual and just read – everything and anything I feel like reading and for as long as I like.
-I don’t check the time.
+Get to bed an hour earlier than usual and just read – everything and anything I feel like reading and for as long as I like.
+Checking the time is not allowed.